Sergey Taboritsky: Activities under the Nazi regime

 Since May 1936, Taboritsky had been the deputy of General Vasily Biskupsky for the Nazi-created Bureau for Russian Refugees in Germany (Vertrauensstelle für russische Flüchtlinge in Deutschland).
 Taboritsky's duties included maintaining a file cabinet of Russian emigration and political monitoring of its sentiments.
 Taboritsky's activities were carried out in close contact with the Gestapo.
-Gleb Rahr describes Taboritsky as follows: "Dry, lean, pointed, wizened, slightly weazened type, not flowering, but fading".
+Gleb Rahr describes Taboritsky as: "Dry, lean, pointed, wizened, slightly weazened type, not flowering, but fading".

 In April 1937, Taboritsky married Elisabeth von Knorre, a Nazi Party member since 1931 and granddaughter of the astronomer Karl Friedrich Knorre.
 After numerous petitions (including some invoking the name of Goebbels) and refusals, he received German citizenship in 1938 after a physical examination determined his "Nordic Physique" and joined the NSDAP in 1942, retroactively adopted from the date of application of 1940.

-In 1939 he created the National Organization of Russian Youth (NORM).
+In 1939 he created the National Organization of Russian Youth (НОРМ).
 The organization was under the direct control of the SS.
 It was similar to the German Hitler Youth organization to which it was subordinate.
-During World War 2 Taboritsky recruited several hundred white emigres to serve as translators in the Wehrmacht, first recruited from Germany and later from Vichy France.
+During World War II Taboritsky recruited several hundred white émigrés to serve as translators in the Wehrmacht, first recruited from Germany and later from Vichy France.
 In 1944 the Gestapo began to crack down on NTS members in the summer of 1944, Taboritsky was reportedly vindictive and taunted the wife of an NTS member who had gone to Taboritsky for help.
-Though as the Soviets approached Danzig, Taboritsky prevented Emigres from being mobilized, and as the Soviets approached Berlin, Taboritsky helped hundreds or even thousands of Russian Emigres escape the city which including himself, in defiance of Adolf Hitler's orders.
+Though as the Soviets approached Danzig, Taboritsky prevented émigrés from being mobilized, and as the Soviets approached Berlin, Taboritsky helped hundreds or even thousands of Russian émigrés escape the city, including himself, in defiance of Adolf Hitler's orders.

+Post-WWII

-In the last days of the war, Taboritsky fled from Berlin, later living in Limburg an der Lahn.
+In the last days of the war, Taboritsky fled from Berlin, later living in Limburg an der Lahn within West Germany.
 He continued to occasionally publish in the Brazil-based monarchist journal Vladimirsky Vestnik.
 After the death of Shabelsky-Bork in 1952 he wrote an obituary for him.
-Taboritsky died on 16 October 1980 of natural causes.
+Taboritsky died on October 16, 1980 of natural causes, aged 83.